When it comes to email marketing, there’s a lot to consider. We’ve got you covered with these top 12 email marketing tips.

 Don’t miss any change with daily desktop & mobile ranks as standard!

-SEOmonitor’s rank tracking comes with daily mobile and desktop tracking for all markets for just $29.9 / 1,000 keywords.
-Every subscription has unlimited SEO Research data, SEO Forecasting, and (not-provided) solutions for any number of pages.
+SEOmonitor’s rank tracking includes daily mobile and desktop tracking for all markets for just $29.9 / 1,000 keywords.
+Every subscription includes unlimited SEO Research data, SEO Forecasting, and (not provided) solutions for any number of pages.

 Your lead magnet could also be the first email they receive, which can be a part of your welcome series (which I’ll talk about briefly).